 “I froze.
 I didn’t know at first if it was an animal or person.
 My cousin has a high-pitched voice for a guy, but I thought it could’ve been a coyote.
 Whatever it was screamed again.
 I ran outside the tent and there was my cousin hopping up and down and gripping his wrist.
 His right hand was already red and swollen.
 He said it felt warm.
 I was going to suck the venom out, but my cousin said that was a waste of time.
 Venom floods the body’s tissues and suction won’t do any good.”

-A dialogue tag, also known as a speaker attribution, is a word or short phrase that identifies the speaker.
+A dialogue tag, also known as a speaker attribution, is a short phrase that identifies the speaker.
 When a tag appears at the beginning or end of a sentence, punctuation for the dialogue itself remains inside the quotation marks.

 “Cutie-Pie ate three mice for lunch,” she said.